saveourtool/diktat/info/diktat-kotlin-coding-style-guide-en.md

 **Exception:** *Only* The only exception is ternary operator in Kotlin (it is a single line `if () <> else <>` ) When the entire expression can be

-2) No need to use braces for the body of lambdas and when-conditions (after an arrow)

 Bad example:

 ```kotlin